zencart/documentation/CONTRIBUTING.md

+# Contributing to Zen Cart Documentation

+Thanks for contributing to the Zen Cart documentation!

+The intention is for documentation in this repository to replace the legacy Wiki and FAQs/Tutorials page on zen-cart.com.

+## Getting Started
+To get started, follow the guidelines in the project's README file for cloning and setting up the repo and running `Hugo` locally.

+Submit your changes as Pull Requests, following the documentation standards provided below.

-# Documentation Standards
+## Documentation Standards

-Please follow these rules when adding new documentation files to the `/content/user` folder:
+Please follow these rules when adding new documentation files to the `/content/user` and `/content/dev` folders:

 - Begin each file with a block that looks like:
 <pre>